trainingnns/trainingnns.github.io/README.md

 * [PyTorch](https://pytorch.org/tutorials/beginner/basics/intro.html)
 * [Tensorflow](https://www.tensorflow.org/tutorials) (with its user-friendly [Keras](https://keras.io/about/) API)

 Both of the libraries allow similar functionality and are well-documented.
+They are also compatible with a lot of architectures, such as CPU, GPU and TPU.
 The choice between them either depends on your project's needs or is just subjective.
 You can consult some _recent_ blogposts (e.g. [this one](https://medium.com/featurepreneur/tensorflow-vs-pytorch-which-is-better-for-your-application-development-6897d5d4dee0)) to make your choice.

 ## Training Neural Nets <a name="train_nns"></a>
 There are numerous choices you have to make while building and training a neural network model.
 They can be categorized as follows: